eclipse-edc/MinimumViableDataspace/README.md

 Constructing scope strings out of Policy constraints cannot be done in a generic way, because it is highly dependent on the constraint expression syntax, which is specific to the dataspace.
 In this demo, there are two extractors:

-- `DefaultScopeExtractor`: adds the `org.eclipse.edc.vc.type:MembershipCredential:read` scope to every request, since as per Catena-X rules, that credential must always be presented.
+- `DefaultScopeExtractor`: adds the `org.eclipse.edc.vc.type:MembershipCredential:read` scope to every request.
+That means that the MembershipCredential credential must always be presented.
 - `FrameworkCredentialScopeExtractor`: adds the correct scope for a "Use case credential" ( check [here](https://github.com/eclipse-tractusx/ssi-docu/blob/main/docs/architecture/policy_credentialtype_scope.md) for details), whenever a `FrameworkCredential.XYZ` is required by a policy.